unlock-protocol/docs/getting-started/deploying-lock.md

 Once deployed the lock will have its own address and is fully owned by the creator \(no-one, including Unlock Inc. can change or remove it\).
 Locks can also be transferred to a different owner after they've been created.

-The lock can also be customized even further, please, get in touch if you have questions!
+The lock can also be customized even further, please get in touch if you have questions!

 ### Creating a Lock for a custom ERC20 token